Yan Gomes Preview, Player Props: Cubs vs. Rockies

 Yan Gomes At The Plate

-- Gomes is hitting .269 with 17 doubles, two triples, nine home runs and 17 walks.
+- Gomes is batting .275 with 17 doubles, two triples, nine home runs and 17 walks.

+- In 61.4% of his 101 games this season, Gomes has picked up at least one hit.
+He's also had 22 multi-hit games.

-- He has gone deep in 8.0% of his games this year, and 2.5% of his trips to the plate.
+- In eight games this season, he has hit a long ball (7.9%, and 2.5% of his trips to the dish).

-- Gomes has picked up an RBI in 36.0% of his games this season, with more than one RBI in 11.0% of his games.
-He has also plated three or more runs in two contests.
+- Gomes has an RBI in 37 of 101 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.